Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 You may like to read our counselling factsheet.

 If you think you may be experiencing depression, and that it’s time to get help, make an appointment to see your GP.
 We can help too.
-Contact us in confidence, call our helpline
+Contact us in confidence via our helpline, email us, access our live chat service via our home page or apply for peer support.

 As I moved into my mid 50’s, I felt less secure in my job, which I had – I now see wrongly – come to believe was the bedrock of my...
 Read More